 - Under the My Organizations tab, click the Licensing tab.

-- In the list of side tabs, click Create New Provisioning File.
+- In the list of side tabs, click License Esri Products.

-- In Step 1: Select Provisioning Options, under Product Type, specify the product type, version, and license type for which you want to create the provisioning file.
+- In Step 1: Select Product and Licenses, specify the product, version, and license type for which you want to create the license file.

-- Under Provision, specify whether you want to include the core product and extensions, the core product only, or extensions only.
+- Under Licenses, specify whether you want to include the core product and extensions, the core product only, or extensions only.

 - Click Next.

-- In Step 2: Select Products, in the Allocate column, select the check box for the appropriate license level.
+- In Step 2: Select Products, in the Select column, check the check box for the appropriate license level.

-In this example, the provisioning file is being created for ArcGIS Pro Advanced licenses.
+In this example, the license file is being created for ArcGIS Pro Advanced licenses.

-If the provisioning file is for Concurrent Use licenses, you have the option to specify the number of licenses that will be allocated in the provisioning file.
+If the license file is for Concurrent Use licenses, you have the option to specify the number of licenses that will be allocated in the license file.